-Did you know SPANA helps treat over 3,000 hard-working camels each year?
 People have kept camels for more than 4,000 years and still depend on them for survival all over the world.
-Read on to learn some fun facts about these unique animals!
+SPANA helps thousands of camels each year through our work in Jordan, Tunisia and India.
+Read on to learn some interesting facts about camels and discover what makes them such unique animals!

 1. There are two types of camels: One humped or “dromedary” camels and two humped Bactrian camels.

 2. Camels have three sets of eyelids and two rows of eyelashes to keep sand out of their eyes.

 3. Camels have thick lips which let them forage for thorny plants other animals can’t eat.

 4. Camels can completely shut their nostrils during sandstorms.